As a coach, I'm sure you know how important content marketing is to your business. But finding blog topics to write about can be challenging.

 Sometimes we end up staring at a blank screen.

-As a way to counteract that horrible feeling of "What should I write about?" every week, I came up with this system so I never have to worry about it again.
+As a way to counteract that horrible feeling of "What should I write about?" every time, I came up with this system so I never have to worry about it again.

-Watch the video below, or follow the steps below.
+Watch the video or follow the steps below.

 Here are the steps I take to make finding blog ideas easier.